The Vice-Chancellor’s Alumni Awards

 - Young Achiever Award

-The overall Vice-Chancellor’s Alumnus/Alumna of the Year is chosen from the Alumni Achievement Award category.
+The overall Vice-Chancellor’s Alumnus/Alumna of the Year is chosen from entries from the Alumni Achievement Award category.

 Winners will be invited to a celebratory dinner to receive their award and their success shared on our website and in our annual alumni magazine, Forever Surrey.